vectordotdev/vector/website/docs/reference/sources/journald.md

 ### units

 The list of units names to monitor.
 If empty or not present, all units are accepted.
-Unit names lacking a `&quot;.&quot;` will have `&quot;.service&quot;` appended to make them a valid service unit name.
+Unit names lacking a `"."` will have `".service"` appended to make them a valid service unit name.

 </Field>